OpsAgent: An Evolving Multi-agent System for Incident Management in Microservices: Methodology

 \subsubsection{PPO Training}

-To enhance the diagnostic reasoning capability of \name, we adopt PPO \cite{ppo}, a stable reinforcement learning algorithm that aligns well with capability-centric learning paradigms.
+To enhance the diagnostic reasoning capability of \name, we adopt PPO \cite{ppo}, a stable reinforcement learning algorithm that aligns well with capability-centric learning paradigms, to train the three expert agents, $\mathcal{A}_1$, $\mathcal{A}_2$, and $\mathcal{A}_3$.
 PPO's clipped objective and an adaptive KL penalty help stabilize learning and limit excessive policy shifts while maintaining sample efficiency.

 A carefully designed reward model is employed to guide the optimization process.
-Optimizing only for final accuracy can encourage shortcut behavior, whereas incorporating stepwise reasoning quality into the reward improves auditability and strengthens peer critique in cross-review.
+Optimizing only for accuracy can encourage shortcut behavior, whereas incorporating stepwise reasoning quality into the reward improves auditability and strengthens peer critique in cross-review.
 We therefore design the reward model to combine accuracy and reasoning quality as complementary signals for PPO training.
 Accuracy is measured in a binary manner, assigning a score of 5 for a correct diagnosis and 0 otherwise.

-Reasoning quality is assessed by the \textit{Orchestrator}, which is well suited for this role since evaluating reasoning evidence is generally more tractable than generating it \cite{g-eval}, and as the coordinator, it can provide unbiased judgments across agents (\ie $\mathcal{A}_1$, $\mathcal{A}_2$, $\mathcal{A}_3$).
+Reasoning quality is assessed by an external judge model \textit{Qwen3-235B-A22B}, which is well suited for this role since evaluating reasoning evidence is more tractable than generating it \cite{g-eval}.
+As it is used only for reward estimation rather than as the reasoning backbone, this design decouples reward evaluation from the policy model while incurring only limited additional cost.
 It scores each reasoning chain along four dimensions—consistency, clarity, relevance, and rationality—on a 0–5 scale.
-In a human validation over 25 cases (4 dimensions per case, 100 in total), \textit{92\%} of the \textit{Orchestrator}'s ratings were deemed acceptable by human raters, indicating strong alignment with human assessment.
-We also found the scoring process to be stable and consistent across iterations, supporting its use as a lightweight yet reliable reward model.
 The average of these scores is then combined with the accuracy reward, weighted by a tunable coefficient $\alpha \in [0,1]$, allowing flexible adjustment of their relative importance.
 During training, each rollout, which refers to the reasoning trajectory produced by \name for a given \textit{Query}, is assigned a reward according to the above scheme.
 The reward is then used to update the parameters of the three expert agents individually via PPO, ensuring that each agent improves its task-specific reasoning competence.